 1. Homestay Route

 This is perhaps the unsung hero of the Annapurna Circuit.
 The homestay route provides a pleasant experience as you walk past one homestay village after another.
 After all, we being the social animals we are, what makes the best experience is the people.
 And the homestay villages have the best people.
 They will provide you with an experience that you will cherish for the rest of your life.
 Not only the people and the villages but the trail itself that needs some climbing will better train you for the walk ahead.
 At the very start of the trek, you will be able to see the mountains sooner.
-For those who are the 'Desperado' and your Salma Hayek is the mountain, the homestay route will be your blessing.
+For those who are the ‘Desperado’ and your Salma Hayek is the mountain, the homestay route will be your blessing.
 Basically, you will start your trek from Besisahar and walk/drive to Khudi, then after the beautiful village of Siurung, you will descent down to Mipra and ultimately to Syange where the homestay route finally meets the usual trekking trail.
 However, if you are planning this route, we would strongly recommend you call the head of homestay at Siurung in advance.
-You can find all the contacts in our Annapurna Circuit App.

 Bhraka is a quiet and a mystical little village.
 It is like the wild west with no wild.
 It is serene and beautiful and a possible alternative to Manang for a rest day before the Thorung pass.
 This lesser crowded neighbor of Manang is magical with a very old settlement and the stunning Bhraka gompa.
 Although some may argue that Kagbeni is perhaps a more beautiful village.
 It is true, Kagbeni is beautiful but the sidetrips you can do from Bhraka is simply priceless.
 All in all, Bhraka could very well be that unexpected right hook that could knock you out.